- Libraries Home

 - The STC also has cameras, tablets, and additional technology available for checkout on the reserveit system.

-- Standup KIC™ scanners are available across from the main service desk in Mullins Library as well as in the Multimedia Room, Fine Arts Library, Chemistry and Biochemistry Library and the Physics Library.
+- Standup KIC™ scanners are available on level 4 of Mullins Library near the spiral staircase on the east side, as well as the Chemistry and Biochemistry Library and the Physics Library.

-- Scanners are also attached to some computer stations in the Tech Spot computer lab as well as in the Fine Arts and Chemistry and Biochemistry libraries.
+- Scanners are also attached to some computer stations in the Tech Spot computer labs as well as in the Fine Arts and Chemistry and Biochemistry libraries.

 What audio or video materials do the libraries have?